ACM40960/project-Malhotra-G/README.md

 Player Rating has been calculated using MCDM method.

 Report containing our findings using the event data which can be presented to a football coach/manager conveying insights on how their opponents play and providing them with sufficient information to devise counter-strategies, gaining a competitive advantage.
+All the passing maps for Barcelona against different teams have store under folder **passing_map_report**.
+Here is an output for one of the El-Clasico match which shows the playing pattern for both the teams through a pass map.

 ![](Images/generatingPassMaps.png)